Seven facts: The corporate due diligence in Thailand

 Thailand’s legal framework and business environment pose particular challenges and sets special requirements to analyze and assess Thai companies as potential acquisition targets.
 A professional corporate due diligence creates for the foreign investor a quantifiable basis for the decision-making process that takes into account all aspects of Thai laws, regulations, and industry practices.

 #1.
 Business environment: Foreign direct investments in Thailand are often associated with the set-up of a limited company and the legal requirements under Thailand’s corporate and foreigner laws (“greenfield investment”).
 However, apart from entering into a joint venture, the acquisition of an existing company with all its assets and market share is often a more attractive alternative (“brownfield investment”).

 When talking about M&A transactions, M(erger) is typical of minor importance and A(cquisition) the rule.
 Thailand’s legislation does not allow a merger where one company survives and the other company is incorporated in the other.
 Instead, there exists the legal alternative of an amalgamation, where both companies cease to exist and a new legal entity is formed.
 For various reasons, the amalgamation is even less attractive than a merger.
 Therefore, in the grand scheme of things it has a shadowy existence, and Thailand’s M&A industry is highly dominated by acquisition processes.

 It is a well-known classification to distinguish between a share deal and an asset deal.
 However, it is not uncommon to have a hybrid transaction, when the foreign buyer acquires the foreign company from a foreign seller – but the target has a production site in Thailand.
 In this case, there will be no Thai share transfer, no ownership transfer in the Thai assets.
-However, a due diligence is required to understand the Thai legal, tax and business implications of the deal.
+However, due diligence is required to understand the Thai legal, tax, and business implications of the deal.

 - It starts with phase 1 to structure the whole transaction and to enter into preliminary agreements – and to get a common understanding regarding the commercial points of the deal.